 7. Essential oils

 EOs are popular for natural cleaning because they smell good and work hard (I love the way lemon essential oil powers through grease!)
 Here’s a starter guide to using essential oils in your cleaning.
-Beauty in the Mess also has a great post on cleaning with essential oils.

 Rather than buying the refill cloths, I wrap a damp microfiber cloth around the Swiffer and clean the floors with a vinegar-water solution or all-purpose cleaner.